marmelab/coPostgresQuery/README.md

 ```

 The yielded query object will be internally passed to `client.query` then the result will be passed back to the generator.
-If an error occur during the query, it will be thrown back into the generator where it can be catched.
+If an error occurs during the query, it will be thrown back into the generator where it can be catched.

 ```js
 const executeQUery = client.saga(function* (id) {